-You see, depending on who you ask, Green Iguanas are either one of the worst reptiles to keep OR they aren’t so bad as long as you have the right habitat conditions.
+You see, depending on who you ask, Green Iguanas are either one of the worst reptiles compared to other reptiles to keep OR they aren’t so bad as long as you have the right habitat conditions.

-Some of the variation in reports on Green iguanas comes down to their personalities.
+Some of the variations in reports on Green iguanas comes down to their personalities.
 Green iguanas can be somewhat docile, but they can also be aggressive.

 An aggressive Green iguana can easily send its caretaker to the emergency room especially if it clamps their teeth into them and uses predatory tactics like the death role.